jordan-dinwiddy/bradyprinter/README.md

 * Really the only source file you need is `create-image2.js`.
 That does all the work.
 The other `*.js` files were purely experimental but I've left in because they contain some comments and documentation that might be useful in understanding the Brady Printer protocol.

 # Installation
+First install the NodeJS runtime if you don't already have it.
+This code was tested using node `v12.16.2`.
+You can use the node version manager (nvm) to install specific node versions.

 * `cd .`
 * `npm install`